troyp/asoc.el/README.md

 ### asoc-remove-values `(predicate alist)`
 _aliases: `asoc-reject`, `asoc-reject-keys`, `asoc-reject-values`_

+These are inverse versions of `asoc-filter`, `asoc-filter-keys` and `asoc-filter-values`.
+They are equivalent to the corresponding functions with inverted predicates.

     ;; filter out pairs where KEY > VALUE
     (let ((fib '((1 .
 1)  (2 .
 1)  (3 .
 2)  (4 .
 3)